Howa 1500: Overview

-The M1500 was a fully new rifle, following the Howa Golden Bear hunting rifle that Howa Industries manufactured previously.
-When designing the M1500, Howa used the Weatherby Mark V - which was manufactured by Howa Industries on an OEM basis - as the reference.
+The M1500 followed the Howa Golden Bear hunting rifle that Howa Industries manufactured previously.
+Howa used the Weatherby Mark V - which was manufactured by Howa Industries on an OEM basis - as the reference.
 However, whereas Mark V's bolt opening / closing angle is 54 degrees narrow, the M1500 uses the more general 90 degree opening / closing angle.

-At present, the M1500 is one of three large-calibre bolt-action rifle platforms produced in Japan, and is sold as Howa's representative rifle not only in Japan, but throughout the world.
+The M1500 is one of three large-calibre bolt-action rifles produced in Japan, and is sold as Howa's representative rifle not only in Japan, but throughout the world.
 The others are the Browning AB3 and X-Bolt platforms, produced by Miroku, located in Kochi, Japan.

-In terms of the mechanism as a bolt action, it is classified as a Mauser type one-piece structure, cock-on opening.
+The rifle has a Mauser type one-piece structure, cock-on opening.
 The trigger is a two-stage trigger that enhances precision shooting.
 In 2011, a new two-stage trigger system called HACT (Howa Actuator Controlled Trigger) was introduced.

-The safety device is a relatively rudimentary in design, that locks the trigger, but it uses a US patented three-position system that has a safety position where only the trigger is locked and a safety position where the bolt is locked at the same time as the trigger.
+The safety device is relatively rudimentary and locks the trigger with a US patented three-position system that has a safety position where only the trigger is locked and a safety position where the bolt is locked at the same time as the trigger.

-The internal magazine can hold 3–5 rounds, loaded through the open action, similar to the Type 38 infantry rifle.For models sold overseas, there is option for removable box magazine system for Model 1500 as well.
+The internal magazine can hold 3–5 rounds, loaded through the open action, similar to the Type 38 infantry rifle.
+For models sold overseas, there is option for removable box magazine for Model 1500 as well.
 These magazines come with 5- and 10-round capacity.

 Barrels are chromoly, not chrome-lined as seen on arms of the Type 64 rifle.
 Barrels are offered in both sporting length, weight and profile as well as Varmint length and weight.
 All guns circulating within Japan undergo fire-testing at the Toyokazu Company, and every new rifle has its paper test target enclosed with the firearm.

-There are two main products for the domestic market.
+There are two main products for the Japanese market.
 The Deluxe model fitted with open sights and the sightless varmint-hunting model, known as the "Heavy Barrel".
 Both versions are available either blued or in stainless steel, for a total of four models on sale, independent of caliber.
-Short action and long action calibers are available including, but not limited to .22-250, .223 Remington, .204 Ruger, 6.5×55mm, .300 Winchester Magnum, .308 Winchester, .30-06, .338 Winchester Magnum, .375 Ruger, so the user can freely choose to suit his purpose.
-In 2015, Howa introduced the "mini action" for .223 Remington, 7.62x39, 6.5 mm Grendel.
+Short action and long action calibers are available including, but not limited to .22-250 Remington, .223 Remington, .204 Ruger, 6.5×55mm Swedish, .300 Winchester Magnum, .308 Winchester, .30-06 Springfield, .338 Winchester Magnum, and .375 Ruger, so the user can freely choose to suit his purpose.
+In 2015, Howa introduced the "mini action" for .223 Remington, 7.62x39, and 6.5 mm Grendel.
 Since introduction of mini-action, in certain markets, short action is now called "standard action".